Erdene Zuu monastery

 There are on-going some reconstruction works, but full reconstruction is not envisioned yet.

 Most impressive remnant of the historical monastery is its grand wall, but there are several historical temples as well.

 Main remaining temple is called Zuu of Buddha.
 To the west is Baruun Zuu ("left temple") – one of three original temples built by Abtai Khan, but to the east – Zuun Zuu ("right temple").
-There is also Golden Prayer Stupa (built in 1799) and small temple next to it, which, according to legends, is the very first temple built here.
+There is also Golden Prayer Stupa (constructed in 1799) and a small temple next to it, which, according to legends, is the very first temple built here.

-At the far end is located Lavrin Süm temple, built in Tibetan style – it is the only active temple today.
+At the far end is located Lavrin Süm temple, constructed in Tibetan style – it is the only active temple today.
 Erdene Zuu now serves as a Buddhist school where mundane subjects are taught as well.

-Monastery contains also grave of Abtai Sain Khan and his grandson Tüshet Khaan Gombodorj – father of the great Zanabazar.
+Monastery contains also the grave of Abtai Sain Khan and his grandson Tüshet Khaan Gombodorj – father of the great Zanabazar.

-Near the temple on a hill stands Kharkhorin Rock – large stone phallus, which was made to restrain the sexual impulses of monks and ensure their good behavior.
+Near the temple on a hill stands Kharkhorin Rock – a large stone phallus, which was made to restrain the sexual impulses of monks and ensure their good behavior.